coderLyon/ImageHosting/README.md

 # ImageHosting
-Image hosting server for personal blog, please do not download.
+An image hosting server for personal blog, please do not download.